shiva9596/30daysofaiml/README.md

 # aimlproject1
-Day 1 of making projects on Machine Learning and Artificial Intelligence
+This is the first project in my journey of getting zero to Expert in Machine Learning and Artificial Inteligence series.
+Currently i am learning aswell as doing project on House Price Prediction